ceford/cefjdemos-data-jdm-help-en/articles/menu-items/users-logout.md

 ## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.

 ### Options Tab

 ![Logout options tab](../../../en/images/menu-items/users-logout-options-tab.png)

-- **Logout Redirection Page.** Use the default or select a specific page to redirect to on logout.
-A user may be viewing a restricted access page on logout so must be redirected to a public access page.
+- **Logout Redirection Page** Select or create the page the user will be redirected to after ending their current session by logging out.
+The default is to stay on the same page.

 ## Tips

-- The **Login and Logout URL** can be used to send a user to a specific page('article') created to provide some feedback to the user.
-For example, a page titled, 'You are now Logged In' with some general information.
-The use of a User Module to show links for Updating User Profile, Viewing User Profile and other User functions could be shown on this page enhancing a user's site experience.
+- A user may be viewing a restricted access page on logout so should be redirected to a public access page.
+Otherwise the user may be redirected to a login page, which can be confusing.